KaitoTLex/KaitoTLex/README.md

-i'm ren...
+## <span style="font-family:IBM Plex Mono; font-size:4em;">i'm ren</span>
+(c/c++)
 i have some experience with microelectronics such as Arduinos, Raspberry Pi stuff, SBCs, Arm Processors and others.
-always willing to learn new things though, graduating Highschool 26' electrical engineer for [The Ragin' C-Biscuit](https://github.com/Team-1280)
+always willing to learn new things though,
+graduating Highschool 26'
+electrical engineer for [The Ragin' C-Biscuit](https://github.com/Team-1280) i like: SBCs, Breadboard Computers, CP/M OS, Custom Circuits, sleeping.
+i can code in: C++, C, Fortran90, AVR Assembly, ARM Assembly, Java, Lua. i can be reached on [Twitter](https://twitter.com/Kaito_malfoy)
 <!--
 **KaitoTLex/KaitoTLex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.